dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-12-Core-Ingredients-of-Human-Intelligence.md

 child_learning.gif

+> What are the prospects for embedding or acquiring this kind of intuitive physics in deep learning systems?

+A paper from FAIR, [PhysNet](https://arxiv.org/abs/1603.01312) shows an exiciting step in this direction.
+PhysNet trains a deep convnet to predict the stability of block towers from simulated images of two, three and foir cubical blocks stacked vertically.
+Result is, PhysNet impressively generalizes to simple real images of block towers, matching human performance on these images, also exceeding human performance on synthetic images.
+Problem is, PhysNet requires extensive training - between 10,000 to 20,000 scenes - to learn judgments for single task (will tower fall?).
+In contraty, people require far less experience to perform any particular task, and can generalize to many variations in the scene with no retraining required.
+Now, question is <span class='saddlebrown'>Could PhysNet capture this flexibility, without explicitly simulating the casual interactions between objects in 3-D?

+> Could neural networks be trained to emulate a general-purpose physics simulator, given the right type and quantity of training data, such as the raw input experienced by a child?

+For  deep  networks  trained  on  physics-related  data,  it  remains  to  be  seen  whether  higher  layers will encode objects, general physical properties, forces and approximately Newtonian dynamics.
+Consider for example a network that learns to predict the trajectories of several balls bouncing in a box.
+If this network has actually learned something like Newtonian mechanics, then it should be able to generalize to interestingly different scenarios – at a minimum different numbers of differently shaped objects, bouncing in boxes of different shapes and sizes and orientations with respect to gravity, not to mention more severe generalization tests.

-In the case of our challenges, learning to play Frostbite, incorporating a physics-enginer-based representation could help DQNs learn to play games such as Frostbite in a faster and more general way, whether the phyiscs knowledge is capture implicitly in a neural network or more explicity in a simulator.
+In the case of our challenges, learning to play Frostbite, incorporating a physics-engine-based representation could help DQNs learn to play games such as Frostbite in a faster and more general way, whether the phyiscs knowledge is capture implicitly in a neural network or more explicity in a simulator.
 It can also reduce the need of larger datasets and retraining if objects like birds, fish,e etc are slightly modified in their behavior, reward structure or apearance.
 For e.g. when a new object type such as a bear is introduced, in later levels of Frostbite, a network endowed with intuitive physics would also have an easier time adding this object type to its knowledge.

 #### 1.2 Intuitive psychology